mehdisadeghi/kubeless-playbook/README.md

 The main purpose was creating a cheap function-as-a-service provider for my hobby serverless applications.
 The monthly fee for a VM with a static IP is way cheaper than the monthly fee on AWS for using an Internet Gateway.

-We will install everything on the remove VM and copy back the k8s config file for configuring our local `kubectl`.
+We will install everything on the remote VM and copy back the k8s config file for configuring our local `kubectl`.
 The stack can be deployed using the following
 command:

-    ansible-playbook -i hosts site.yml
+    ansible-playbook -i hosts everything.yml

 Once done, you can check the results by checking the cluster status: